-One could argue that paper stationary is ultimately unnecessary.
+One could argue that paper stationery is ultimately unnecessary.
 Sure—with telephones, texting, e-mail, paperless billing, and social media platforms we could get by without our old-school mailbox.
 Not to mention, going paperless would save us money, paper, gas, time… But paper remains special for many of us.
-After all, paper stationary inherently shares a different message than its electronic counterpart–and that message is often more enduring, more noteworthy (please, pardon the pun).
+After all, paper stationery inherently shares a different message than its electronic counterpart–and that message is often more enduring, more noteworthy (please, pardon the pun).

 Plantable cards.
 Send love, plant a flower.
 Bloomin is a sweet company that practices sustainability and prints cards on paper embedded with seeds.
 The recipient of your card can plant it in the ground and watch it grow into a seedling.
 Now that sends a message!
 (Also, the embedded seeds lend a neat texture to the paper—something to consider if you’re going for a rustic vibe.)